bhavyavakalapudi/Portifolio/README.md

-# Portifolio
+# Portfolio
-Portifolio for any freelancer, describing about themselves, showcasing their experience and contact information
+Portfolio for any freelancer, describing about themselves, showcasing their experience and contact information

 Changes to make
 - The files can be edited with your information, have added comments wherever the changes are needed